omidarmat/onLearn/react.md

 It is a special prop that we use to tell the diffing algorithm that an element is unique.
 This works for both DOM elements and React component instances.
 It means that we can give each component instance a unique identification, which allows React to distinguish between multiple instances of the same type.
 But why we need this?

-Remember what the second assumption of the diffint algorithm?
+Remember what the second assumption of the diffing algorithm was?

 > Same element at the same position in the tree.